bhatti/PlexPass/README.md

 PlexPass incorporates a robust encryption strategy that utilizes both symmetric and asymmetric encryption methodologies, in conjunction with envelope encryption, detailed as follows:

-*   **Symmetric Encryption**: Based on [OWasp](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html) recommendations, the private account information will be safeguarded with Symmetric key algorithm of AES (Advanced Encryption Standard) with GCM (Galois/Counter Mode) mode that provides confidentiality and authenticity and will use key size of 256 bits (AES-256) for the highest security.
-The Symmetric key will be used for both the encryption and decryption of accounts and sensitive data.
+*   **Symmetric Encryption**: Based on [OWasp](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html) recommendations, the private account information are safeguarded with Symmetric key algorithm of AES (Advanced Encryption Standard) with GCM (Galois/Counter Mode) mode that provides confidentiality and authenticity and uses key size of 256 bits (AES-256) for the highest security.
+The Symmetric key is used for both the encryption and decryption of accounts and sensitive data.
-*   **Asymmetric Encryption**: PlexPass will employ Elliptic Curve Cryptography (ECC) based Asymmetric key algorithm with SECP256k1 standard for encrypting Symmetric keys and sharing data with other users based on public key infrastructure (PKI).
+*   **Asymmetric Encryption**: PlexPass employs Elliptic Curve Cryptography (ECC) based Asymmetric key algorithm with SECP256k1 standard for encrypting Symmetric keys and sharing data with other users based on public key infrastructure (PKI).
 The public key is used for encrypting keys and shared data, while the private key is used for decryption.
 This allows users to share encrypted data without the need to exchange a secret key over the network.
 *   **Envelope Encryption**: PlexPass’s envelope encryption mechanism involves encrypting a Symmetric data encryption key (DEK) with a Asymmetric encryption key (KEK).
 The Symmetric DEK is responsible for securing the actual user data, while the Asymmetric KEK is used to encrypt and protect the DEK itself.
 The top-level KEK key is then encrypted with a Symmetric key derived from the master user password and a pepper key for the local device.
 This multi-tiered encryption system ensures that even if data were to be accessed without authorization, it would remain undecipherable without the corresponding KEK.

 ## 3.0 Data Storage and Network Communication
 ------------------------------------------

-With Envelope Encryption strategy, PlexPass will ensure a multi-layered protective barrier for user accounts and sensitive information.
+With Envelope Encryption strategy, PlexPass ensures a multi-layered protective barrier for user accounts and sensitive information.
 This security measure involves encrypting data with a unique Symmetric key, which is then further secured using a combination of the user’s master password and a device-specific pepper key.
 The pepper key is securely stored within Hardware Security Modules (**HSMs**), providing an additional layer of defense.
 To generate the user’s secret key, PlexPass relies on the master password in tandem with the device’s pepper key, while ensuring that the master password itself is never stored locally or on any cloud-based platforms.
-PlexPass will allow a versatile range of access points, including command-line tools, REST API, and a user-friendly interface.
+PlexPass allows a versatile range of access points, including command-line tools, REST API, and a user-friendly interface.
 Although PlexPass is primarily designed for local hosting, it guarantees secure browser-to-local-server communications through the implementation of **TLS 1.3**, reflecting the commitment to the highest standards of network security.

 ### 3.1 Data Encryption